David S. Wishart: Metabolomics

 In the early 2000s, Wishart turned his attention from looking at big molecules such as proteins to looking at small molecules (metabolites).
 In 2001 he developed and then patented NMR-based techniques (leading to the spin-off company Chenomx) that permitted the rapid identification and quantification of metabolites by NMR in biofluids.
 In 2005, he conceived of the Human Metabolome Project (HMP) – the metabolomic equivalent of the Human Genome Project.
 Wishart raised over $10 million in funding from Genome Canada and launched a multi-institutional, pan-Canadian program to systematically identify all metabolites, drugs and xenobiotics in clinically important human biofluids.
 The goal of HMP is to provide the scientific community with easily accessible reference data about human metabolites, thereby making metabolomic data analysis more comprehensive and much simpler.
 As of 2022, the HMP is still ongoing and has led to the identification of more than 240,000 human metabolites, 6000 drugs and drug metabolites, 70,000 food constituents and 3000 toxins and contaminants.
 This information, along with many tools to facilitate metabolite identification and interpretation, have been archived in several publicly available databases created by the Wishart lab.
-These include the Human Metabolome Database (HMDB), which contains data on human metabolites and their structures, along with descriptions, NMR spectra and MS spectra.
+These include the Human Metabolome Database (HMDB), which contains data on human metabolites and their structures, along with descriptions, NMR spectra and mass spectrometry (MS) spectra.
 Another resource developed from the project is DrugBank, a database of all known, approved drugs and their target molecules.
-Other databases developed by the Wishart lab include FooDB, a database of food constituents and food additives; and T3DB, a database of toxic compounds and contaminants as well as their toxicological effects.
+Other databases developed by the Wishart lab include FooDB, a database of food constituents and food additives; Toxin and Toxin-Target Database (T3DB, a database of toxic compounds and environmental contaminants as well as their toxicological effects; and the Microbial Metabolome Database (MiMeDB), a database of the human microbiome and the metabolites that it produces.

 In 2011, Wishart founded The Metabolomics Innovation Centre (TMIC) and served as its first director (2011-2019).
 Wishart's laboratory within TMIC houses over $8 million in modern LC-MS, GC-MS and NMR equipment.
 His lab routinely processes more than 20,000 samples each year.
 Using this wide array of equipment, Wishart helped develop a number of quantitative metabolomics techniques for NMR and liquid chromatography mass spectrometry.
 Using these methods, Wishart and his team have conducted comprehensive, quantitative metabolome analyses of human serum, urine, saliva, cerebrospinal fluid and feces.